 i The regulators

-Broadly, Mincomsvyaz is in charge of elaborating and implementing state policy in the TMT sector.
+Broadly, Mindigital is in charge of elaborating and implementing state policy in the TMT sector.
 It also, inter alia, participates in the legislative process (namely, by submitting bills to the government) and adopts secondary legislation in the area.

-Furthermore, the state agency the Federal Service for Control over Communications, IT and Mass Media (Roscomnadzor) falls under the auspices of Mincomsvyaz.
+Furthermore, the state agency the Federal Service for Control over Communications, IT and Mass Media (Roscomnadzor) falls under the auspices of Mindigital.
 It is the main licensing authority in the telecommunication sector and is in charge of mass media registrations.
 It also monitors the compliance of telecom operators with the established regulatory requirements.

 ii Main sources of law